cabusar/docs/administrator-manual/en/installation.rst

 Install on CentOS
 =================

-It is possible to install |product| on a fresh CentOS minimal installation using a couple of commands.
-This installation method is designed for virtual private servers (VPS) where CentOS comes already installed by the VPS provider.
+It is possible to install |product| on a fresh CentOS 7 minimal installation using a couple of commands.
+(CentOS 8 and CentOS-stream are not supported yet) This installation method is designed for virtual private servers (VPS) where CentOS comes already installed by the VPS provider.